 1) Primary residency: A judge may order that one parent be designated Primary Residential Custodian, meaning the child lives with that parent a majority of the time.
 The other parent is referred to as the non-custodial parent.
 The non-custodial parent spends parenting time with the child as outlined in a parenting plan.
 This is the most common type of residency arrangement.

 2) Shared residency: A judge may order that each parent shall have equal parenting time,

 meaning that the child will spend half of his time with each parent.
 Courts like to order shared residency if both parents communicate well with one another and have demonstrated an ability to co-parent well.

 3) Divided residency: For families with multiple children, a judge may order that one child live with one parent and the other child live with the other parent.
 This type of residency is only used in circumstances in which the court finds it is in the best interests of the children to divide residency.

 Non-custodial parents with joint legal custody are often unaware that they have the same decision making rights as parents with primary residential custody.
 In any domestic case involving children, it is important for you to understand the difference between custody and residency so you can follow court orders and exercise your parenting rights.
-For more information on this topic, contact Julia Craft, Kristine Savage, or Rebecca Sisk at our Wichita (316-262-9393), Topeka (785-234-3272), or Lawrence (785-856-0143) offices.
+For more information on this topic, contact Julia Craft, Kristine Lawless, or Rebecca Sisk at our Wichita (316-262-9393), Topeka (785-234-3272), or Lawrence (785-856-0143) offices.